A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Introduction

 \subsection{The problem and related work}

 How to automate the executing, scaling and reconfiguration of Cloud-Native Apps in a general way, but not at the software level?
-Following Mulligan 2023 \cite{Mulligan}, can this automation be accomplished by implementing a generic protocol that extends the networking stack, on the top of TCP/IP?
+Following Mulligan 2023 \cite{Mulligan}, this automation can be accomplished by implementing a generic protocol that extends the networking stack, on the top of TCP/IP.

 The solution we propose is the Simple Service Mesh Management Protocol (SSMMP) as a specification to be implemented in a Cloud cluster.
-The specification consists of the formats of the messages exchanged between the parties to the conversation (actors) of the protocol, and the actions taken by the senders and receivers of the messages.
+The specification consists of the formats of messages exchanged between the parties (actors) to the conversation of the protocol, and the actions taken by the senders and receivers of the messages.
 The actors are: Manager, agents (residing on the nodes that make up the cluster), and instances of microservices running on these nodes.
 All these actors are almost the same as in Kubernetes clusters.
-The main difference is the abstract architecture of CNApps (introduced in Section \ref{Microservices} below) and simple, general rules that allow for automation.
+The main difference is the abstract architecture of CNApps (introduced in Section \ref{Microservices} below). and simple general rules allowing for the automation of CNApps management.

 Let's take a brief look at the current work on this topic.
 Service Mesh is an infrastructure for CNApps that allows to transparently add security, observability and management of network traffic between the microservices without interfering with the codebase of the microservices.

-Usually, Service Mesh Managers are built on the top of Kubernetes and Docker.
+Usually, Service Mesh is built on the top of Kubernetes and Docker.
 For an extensive overview, see, e.g. {\em Service Mesh Comparison} \cite{ref1-label}, and {\em 8 Best Service Mesh Managers to Build Modern Applications} \cite{ref2-label}.
 Each microservice is equipped with its own local proxy (called sidecar).
 Sidecars can be automatically injected into Kubernetes pods, and can transparently capture all microservice traffic.
 The sidecars form the data plane of Service Mesh.